PRIMA: Pre-Training with Risk-Integrated Image--Metadata Alignment for Medical Diagnosis with LLM-Based Feature Aggregation: Introduction

 \section{Introduction}

-Medical imaging is central to clinical diagnosis, where experts synthesize information from multi-view scans and complementary metadata, such as patient risk factors.
-While deep learning has seen success, most methods remain limited to single-image analysis, overlooking the heterogeneous nature of real-world clinical data.
-This creates a significant gap between current algorithms and actual diagnostic protocols involving diverse imaging and structured risk profiles.
-Furthermore, data scarcity remains a persistent barrier; despite recent efforts to curate large-scale medical datasets \cite{wang2025sam,li2025boosting,silva2025foundation}, relying on massive data is often infeasible for specialized tasks or rare diseases where patient cohorts are inherently limited.
+Medical imaging is central to clinical diagnosis, where experts synthesize information from multi-view images and complementary metadata, such as patient risk factors.
+While deep learning has achieved substantial success, most existing methods remain limited to single-image analysis and overlook the heterogeneous nature of real-world clinical data.
+This creates a gap between current algorithms and clinical diagnostic protocols, which often integrate diverse imaging evidence with structured risk profiles.
+Moreover, data scarcity remains a persistent barrier.
+Despite recent efforts to curate large-scale medical datasets~\cite{wang2025sam,li2025boosting,silva2025foundation}, relying on massive data is often infeasible for specialized tasks or rare diseases where patient cohorts are inherently limited.